alex-harvey-z3q/create_specs/README.md

   -x, --exclude RESOURCE       Resources to exclude.
 String or Regexp.
 Repeat this option to exclude multiple resources -i, --include RESOURCE       Resources to include despite the exclude list.
-  -I, --only-include RESOURCE  Only include these resources and exclude everything else -h, --help                   Print this help
+  -I, --only-include RESOURCE  Only include these resources and exclude everything else -m, --md5sums                Use md5sums instead of full file content to validate file content -h, --help                   Print this help
 ```